-Description Contributors Responsible CP Compilation of this report Sonja Pabst Peter Svensson Geology David Suter, Sonja Pabst Peter Svensson Resource estimations Sonja Pabst Gunnar Agmalm Mineral processing Rickard Långström, Sonja Pabst Peter Svensson Mining Gregory Joslin Peter Svensson Environmental and legal permits Nils Eriksson, Sonja Pabst Nils Eriksson
+Description Contributors Responsible CP Compilation of this report Sonja Pabst, Gregory Joslin Gregory Joslin Geology David Suter, Sonja Pabst Gregory Joslin Resource estimations Sonja Pabst, Robin Bernau Gunnar Agmalm Mineral processing Rickard Långström, Sonja Pabst Gregory Joslin Mining Gregory Joslin Gregory Joslin Environmental and legal permits Nils Eriksson, Sonja Pabst Nils Eriksson

-Peter Svensson works for Boliden as the Manager for Field Exploration.
-He is a member of Australian Institute of Geoscientists (AIG) since 2009.
-Peter Svensson has over 15 years of experience in the Exploration and Mining industry.
+Gregory Joslin works for Boliden as Head of Section in the Field Exploration department..
+He is a member of Fennoscandian Association for Metals and Minerals Professionals (FAMMP) since 2023.
+Gregory Joslin has over 15 years of experience in the Exploration and Mining industry.
 Nils Eriksson works for Boliden Mines as the Manager for Permitting and Environmental Coordination.
 He is a member of Fennoscandian Association for Metals and Minerals Professionals (FAMMP) since 2020.
 Nils Eriksson has over 25 years of experience in Environmental Management and Permitting within the Mining industry.
-Gunnar Agmalm is Boliden's Ore Reserves and Project Evaluation Manager and a member of the Australian Institute of Mining and Metallurgy (AusIMM) and Fennoscandian Association for Metals and Minerals Professionals (FAMMP).
+Gunnar Agmalm works for Boliden Mines as the Manager for the Ore Reserves and Project Evaluation department and he is a member of the Australian Institute of Mining and Metallurgy (AusIMM) and Fennoscandian Association for Metals and Minerals Professionals (FAMMP).